bradrn/brassica/Documentation.md

   one for the situation in which the rule has been applied, and one for the situation in which it has not been applied.
 (In the output wordlist, these are displayed separated by a single space.)
-Thus, for instance, the rule `-? i / / a _ #` applied to the word ⟨kanai⟩ will produce the two outputs ⟨kanai⟩ and ⟨kana⟩.
+For instance, the rule `-? i / / a _ #` applied to the word ⟨kanai⟩ will produce the two outputs ⟨kanai⟩ and ⟨kana⟩.
 This allows us to manually inspect both outputs, so we can decide which one we prefer for later usage.

-We can also produce rules with two or more different outputs, all of which are different to the input.
+We can also produce rules with two or more different outputs, where all the outputs have undergone some change.
-We can do this using categories and optional elements in the replacement which cannot be matched with any in the target.
+One way of doing this involves categories or optional elements in the replacement which cannot be matched with any in the target.
-As mentioned above, if categories or optional elements are used in the replacement, Brassica will attempt to match them with corresponding elements in the target.
+As mentioned above, categories or optional elements used in the replacement are matched one-to-one with corresponding elements in the target.
-Thus, for instance, `[ɪ ʊ] (q) / [i u] (k) / _ #` will convert ⟨nɪ⟩→⟨ni⟩ and ⟨lʊq⟩→⟨luk⟩.
 However, if an output element is found with no corresponding input element, Brassica will instead produce *all possible* outputs.
 This allows us to, for instance, summarise the history of close back vowels from Middle to Modern English as:
 ```